fixthestatusquo/proca-cli/README.md

 DESCRIPTION
   Check and create config folders

-  Check if the PROCA_CONFIG_FOLDER is set up, if it is, check if subfolders org,target/source target/server/ target/public campaign email/actionpage email/html email/mjml exists and create if not
+  Check if the PROCA_CONFIG_FOLDER is set up, if it is, check if the required subfolders exists and create if not
 ```

 ## `proca config init [ENV] [HUMAN] [JSON] [CSV] [SIMPLIFY]`